alleycatassetacquisitions/2025-wrapped/README.md

-# Neotropolis Bounty Hunter Wrapped
+# Alleycat 2025 Wrapped

-A visualization dashboard for the Neotropolis LARP bounty hunting game statistics, presented by Alleycat Asset Aquisitions.
-This app allows players to explore their personal stats, match history, and leaderboards for the quickdraw duels at Neotropolis 2025.
+A visualization dashboard for the bounty hunting game statistics, presented by Alleycat Asset Aquisitions.
+This app allows players to explore their personal stats, match history, and leaderboards for the quickdraw duels at 2025.

 ## About Alleycat Asset Aquisitions

-Alleycat Asset Aquisitions is the premier provider of bounty hunting services in Neotropolis.
+Alleycat Asset Aquisitions is the premier provider of bounty hunting services.
 We maintain this dashboard to showcase the performance statistics of hunters and bounties throughout the city.

 ## Features